haskell/mtl/README.markdown

 # `mtl` [![Hackage](https://img.shields.io/hackage/v/mtl.svg)](https://hackage.haskell.org/package/mtl) [![Build Status](https://travis-ci.org/haskell/mtl.svg)](https://travis-ci.org/haskell/mtl)

-MTL is an implementation of monad transformers, using functional dependencies for generic lifting of monadic actions.
+MTL is a collection of monad classes, extending the `transformers` package, using functional dependencies for generic lifting of monadic actions.

 ## Structure

 Transformers in MTL are divided into classes and data types.
 Classes define the monadic operations of transformers.
-Data types implement transformers, providing instances for _all_ the transformer type classes in MTL.
+Data types, generally from the `transformers` package, implement transformers, and MTL provides instances for all the transformer type classes.

-The transformers in MTL use a common module, data type, and function naming scheme.
+MTL and `transformers` use a common module, data type, and function naming scheme.
 As an example, let's imagine we have a transformer `Foo`.